Quercus semiserrata

 Quercus semiserrata is an Asian species of trees in the beech family Fagaceae.
-It has been found in northeastern India, Bangladesh, Myanmar, Thailand, Yunnan, and Tibet, as well as Peninsular Malaysia and Sumatra.
+It has been found in northeastern India, Bangladesh, Myanmar, Thailand, Yunnan, and Tibet, as well as Vietnam, Cambodia, Peninsular Malaysia, and Sumatra.
 This species is a component of tropical wet foothill forests in northern Myanmar and can also be found in montane forests, often at elevations of 1200 – 1600 meters above sea level.
 It is placed in subgenus Cerris, section Cyclobalanopsis.

 Quercus semiserrata is a small tree up to 10 meters tall.
 Leaves can be as much as 7 cm long, thin and papery.